-James is crafting with the local stone, walls for our Mediterranean garden, the soil is poor but we have learnt how to make compost, our plants love it.
-Anke learnt much what it means to grow plants in Mediterranean climate. it’s hot for 3 months with no rain.
-Learning much, which plants to use with little or no water, heartbreaking at times when some carefully grown flowers just say, no thank you.
+James is crafting with the local stone, walls for our Mediterranean garden, the soil is poor but we have learned how to make compost, and our plants love it.
+Anke learned much about what it means to grow plants in the Mediterranean climate. it’s hot for 3 months with no rain.
+Learning much, about which plants to use with little or no water, is heartbreaking at times when some carefully grown flowers just say, no thank you.
 This is our wisteria on the terrace, it is doing beautifully.

-It’s Mission is to:….lead and educate society to create a balance between the ecological objectives of Montenegro, its citizens and the need for sustainable building and development, establishing a responsible, healthy, and prosperous environment that improves the quality of life for future generations.
+Its Mission is to:….lead and educate society to create a balance between the ecological objectives of Montenegro, and its citizens, and the need for sustainable building and development, establishing a responsible, healthy, and prosperous environment that improves the quality of life for future generations.

-The World Green Building Council message to the world for the ‘green building week’ in 2016:-
+The World Green Building Council’s message to the world for the ‘green building week’ in 2016:-

 The World Green Building Council is a network of national green building councils in more than one hundred countries, making it the world’s largest international organisation influencing the green building marketplace.

-The WorldGBC’s mission is to strengthen green building councils in member countries by championing their leadership and connecting them to a network of knowledge, inspiration and practical support.
+The GBC’ World’s mission is to strengthen green building councils in member countries by championing their leadership and connecting them to a network of knowledge, inspiration, and practical support.